impact-hiv/NepidemiX/doc/tutorial.rst

 The **file** option in the configuration section below is the name of the process definition file.
 In our case it is **SIS_process_def.ini**.

 The process parameters are the parameter values in our process model.
 They options in this section must match the names for the process parameters.
-When implementing custom processes later we'll se how to define the parameter names.
+When implementing custom processes later we'll see how to define the parameter names.
 For the already defined SISProcess however we have the two parameters **beta** and **delta** (corresponding to :math:`\beta`, `\delta` in the process description) so this needs to be the name of the options given here.
 Copy the following into your **SIS_example.ini** file::

    # Defining the process parameter values.